AriaTheCurseling/obsidian/MOBA/Characters/Tinkerer.md

 pylon - small hitbox totem that slows projectiles and dashes briefly on hit mine - long range, slow cast, interrupted by walking into zone
 ##### E -

+---
+Q - Turret
+place down a turret

+recast to